.

 • Paying off other debts

-• Childcare costs or post-secondary education for your kids
+• Post-secondary education for your kids

 • Other day-to-day expenses